-UNIVERSITY OF MASSACHUSETTS REQUEST FOR POSITION CLASSIFICATION REVIEW if approved.
+INSTRUCTIONS: Send to appropriate administrative officer who will forward to Manager of Total Compensation if approved.
 State Title: Working Title: Date: Incumbent(s): Department/Unit: Complete this form if the description must be evaluated apart from the periodic position classification review.
 1. Is this a new position?
 No (attach position description) 2.
 Is this a revision of an existing position?
 Yes No (attach revised and former position descriptions) 3.
 Does this position replace an existing description?
 Yes No If yes, former title: 4.
 If this is a new position or if there is a change in this position, does it significantly change any other position(s) in the department?
 Yes No If yes, please comment: 5.
-If this is an existing position that has changed significantly, please summarize the difference between this position description and the former description: 6.
-Identify the reasons why this position has been created or changed (e.g. reorganization of functions, changes in work volume, etc.): Manager/Supervisor Date Department Head Date Administrative Officer Date HUMAN RESOURCES USE ONLY Date Request Received Request for Review is ACCEPTED DENIED POSTPONED
+If this is an existing position that has changed significantly, please summarize the difference between this position description and the former description: Identify the reasons why this position has been created or changed (e.g. reorganization of functions, changes in work volume, etc.): Manager/Supervisor Date Date Department Head Administrative Officer Date HUMAN RESOURCES USE ONLY Date Request Received Request for Review is ACCEPTED DENIED POSTPONED